OldBeafantles/Asurix-bot/README.md

 ### Inter-channels communication

 * [ ] Update edited / deleted messages
-* [ ] Unlimited number of channels
+* [X] Unlimited number of channels
-* [ ] Unlimited number of communications
+* [X] Unlimited number of communications
-* [ ] Notify the user if the bot doesn't have the permissions to send messages / attachments in at least one of the channel of its different registered communications
+* [X] Notify the user if the bot doesn't have the permissions to send messages / attachments in at least one of the channel of its different registered communications
+* [ ] Send a warning if an event (kick / ban / channel creation / channel deletion / channel permissions changes) would impact conversations
 * [ ] Group several messages in a row from a same user in an unique embed ![Example](http://i.imgur.com/84PjK2D.png)
 * [X] Proper handler for messages containing attachments